magicweasel/FluentDescriptions/README.md

 Note: Equal_to also comes in lower case equal_to if preferred

-The simple set above actually gives a huge range of possibilities - but if you've got a sentence that can't be written with the vocabulary above please pass a feature request my way.
+The simple set of vocabulary above actually gives a huge range of possibilities - but if you're struggling to describe things with the set above, then please pass a feature request my way.